 Why do people make mistakes anyway?

 Not all errors occur for the same reasons.
 What’s important is to define why the mistake occurred and to integrate solutions that remedy problems at the root.3 The most widespread causes of human error are tiredness, nutritional deprivation or dehydration, and emotional stress.
-These can result in fatigue and, eventually, to poor judgement and performance.4 Scientists encounter similar circumstances, though to a lesser extent than doctors or nurses.
+These can result in fatigue and, eventually, to poor judgment and performance.4 Scientists encounter similar circumstances, though to a lesser extent than doctors or nurses.
 There are many situations where a lab technician is inundated with samples to process, or a new assistant professor is reaching his or her grant submission deadline and needs to complete their experiments hastily.
 Lab procedures can also be monotonous (e.g. pipetting and labeling) or overly familiar, making it more likely that the healthcare professional or researcher might lose awareness of the situation and slip up.5

 Attitude is another factor to consider that determines how well errors are handled.
-There are specific kinds of mindsets that are related to diminished judgement, which increases the probability of error.
+There are specific kinds of mindsets that are related to diminished judgment, which increases the probability of error.
 Personnel can be imprudent, anti-authoritative, feel invincible (mistakes won’t happen to me!), too eager to assume control at inappropriate times, or believe that their efforts won’t matter.6

 It’s crucial to identify methods that help avoid mistakes from resulting in harm—to both the patient and the scientist.
 There are many strategies that healthcare institutions can implement to decrease the chance for error, but with so many moving parts in the lab, no single answer exists.
 Everyone needs to consider that errors may occur and ensure that they take the appropriate steps to avoid them as much as possible.